mbilung/Servian-TechChallengeApp/submission-techchallengeapp/readme.md

 ```
 az login
 ```
-5. Provide the subscription id as a variable to the script <b>Deploy-Infrastructure.ps1</b>
+5. Provide the subscription id as a variable to the script: <b>Deploy-Infrastructure.ps1</b>

 6. Run the powershell script using the below command
 ```